Skip to content

 • ANSI content is preserved separately when different from plain text.

-This allows stable plain-text operations while keeping ANSI output available for --ansi.
+This allows stable plain-text copy, search, and parsing while keeping ANSI output available for --ansi.

 The input portion is rendered from prompt plus command.